GraphQL API Testing Strategies

 Here’s why it's shaking things up:

 - GraphQL is more efficient than rest, letting you ask for exactly what you need.
+This is because it uses a single endpoint and allows clients to specify precisely the data they require, unlike REST which often returns fixed data structures.

 - It avoids over-fetching and under-fetching data, which is a common problem, really.